weij5678/NYC-FinalTaxi/docs/Data.md

 6. **Created New Tip_Percentage Variable**:
    To make a more meaningful interpretation of tips, a new quantative varirable `tip_percentage` was derived from dividing tips by base passenger fare (tips/base passenger fare*100) to better analyzing tipping trends.

+7. **Created New IsRaining Variable**:
+    To make a more meaningful interpretation of weather conditions, a new quantative varirable `IsRaining` was derived from collapsing the `WeatherCondition` into a binary variable (Raining or Not Raining).
 ---

 ## **Variable Descriptions**